pabliqe/slugtenberg/README.md

 **▶︎ Media Folder**

-Media files will be copied to the _dist_ folder. 'assetLink' is a filter to convert any filename into an asset URL.
+Media files will be copied to the `/dist` folder. `assetLink` is a filter to convert any filename into an asset URL.

 ```
-media/
+/media
 │
 └─ *
    └─ Can be invoked as {{ 'filename.mov' | assetLink }}.